yanglinz/personal-site/src/posts/using-honeycomb/index.md

 ## Closing thoughts

-Overall, I think promise of being able to see and understand your production system in a more granular way is realized.
-I'm still getting used to the UI.
-There seems to be an endless way of slicing the data, I feel like I'm only beginning to scratch the surface of what's possible.
+Within just a week of using Honeycomb, we were able to identify and fix a fairly significant performance issue.
+I'm excited to explore more, since I feel like I'm only begining to scratch the surface of what can be queried and visualized.

-The last bit of insight is that while: It's a cool tool.
-Even though it's primarily marketed towards distributed systems and micro-services, I think it's still tremendously useful for Monoliths.
+One last bit of closing note is that: while I felt like tracing tools like Honeycomb may be marketed primarily for [microservices](/service-boundaries/), I still think they are immensely useful for traditional `LAMP`-stack variants/monoliths.
+Afterall, whether it's network calls or other forms of IO, it doesn't change our need to observe and understand the running system.